IT50/book/en/data.md

 And your particular image viewer for this type should render these 0's and 1's into pixels of two different colors in the arrangement as above.

 Unfortunately, for now in this book, no one can tell if this data means a list of integers, a bitmap, or anything else.
-We will learn about the standards for interpreting data in the following chapters.
+We will learn about the standards and conventions for interpreting data in the following chapters.
+The two structures in the examples above are also examples of [file formats](./file-format).

 ## Why we count from zero